kmunger/Intro_Data_Science_Rosario/README.md

 # Introduction to Data Science (Part 1)
 This repository contains the materials for the first part of the Introduction to Data Science course offered by the University of Rosario in June, 2018.
 This portion of the course covers an introduction to the foundations of data science, text analysis, working with social media data and some unsupervised models.
-Each section entails a theoretical overview of the topic and coding examples in R. Many
+Most section entails a theoretical overview of the topic and coding examples in R.

 ### Instructor: Kevin Munger